The Tapestry of Humanity

 Your donation will change the lives of people who need support – struggling with serious life challenges like poverty, homelessness, and mental health issues.
 You can donate directly to your local ADO church, to an Anglican community ministry or program that’s meaningful to you.
 Every dollar counts.

-As a youth or young adult, you are welcome to join a unique opportunity with the ADO Youth Internship Program (YIP).
-It’s an innovative ministry connecting young adults through experiential learning, group discussion, and individual reflection.
+As a youth or young adult, you are welcome to join youth focused community activities supporting experiential learning, group discussions, and individual reflection.

 ABOUT OUR BISHOP